mknutsen/mu_basecore/BaseTools/NugetPublishing/Mu-Basetools.md

-# Mu BaseTools Win32 Notes
+# Mu BaseTools Notes

-This is a set of compiled tools for Edk2 development on Windows.
+This is a set of compiled tools for Edk2 development on x86 for Windows and Linux.
 This set has both the standard Edk2 tools as well as additional tools created for Project Mu.

 ## Where